Reading At all saints

 Our aim is for every child to become a fluent reader, with no exceptions.
 Reading is fundamental to the whole curriculum and our core aim is to develop proficient readers, who have a love of literature.

 In KS1 , we promote a love of literature through our book trunks!
 Each week, 2 children have the chance to take home our special book trunks which are complete with a story to share, a hot chocolate, a cuddly teddy and a chocolate coin.
 We also include a notepad where children and parents can share their experience.

-We teach reading skills through daily guided reading sessions and by listening to pupils read individually.
-Pupils read often and have access to a range of books from our school library, the Ackworth Library Service, class reading areas and also our reading schemes.
-We encourage all our pupils to read regularly at home.
+We teach reading skills through daily guided reading sessions, following the VIPERS format and by listening to pupils read individually.
+Pupils read often and have access to a range of books from our school library, the Wakefield Library Service and our inviting class reading areas .

 If you would like to know more about our reading scheme or how you can help at home please call into school and speak to your child’s class teacher.

 In the Early Years Foundation Stage and Key Stage One phonics is taught following Letters and Sounds.
 Letters and Sounds begins in nursery with phase 1, which involves listening to and matching sounds including everyday sounds within the environment.
 This then moves onto phase 2 which introduces the letter sounds and names of the alphabet.
 At this phase pupils are taught how to blend and segment sounds within words.
 Once pupils are confident with the letters and sounds of the alphabet they will be introduced to more complex sounds for example digraphs and trigraphs.
 A digraph is a single sound, or phoneme, which is represented by two letters and a trigraph consists of three letters.

 As pupils progress into Year 2, spelling continues to be taught using Letters and Sounds guidance.
 Throughout school, pupils will be given spellings to learn at home on a weekly basis as part of their homework.